 If someone is active on one platform, they’re likely using many.
 This means that, often, you have the opportunity to reach potential clients in many ways through the use of different social media.
 In Pew’s study, the highest amount of overlap came from people who use both Facebook and YouTube.
 However, there are other substantial patterns to pay attention to.

-About 75% of Twitter and Snapchat users also use Instagram.
+About 75 percent of Twitter and Snapchat users also use Instagram.
 Knowing stats like this gives you key insight as to how you should run your social media marketing campaigns.
 By knowing which platforms are likely to see a repeat audience, you can make sure you have a consistently strong presence on each of these sites.
 When people see your messages on multiple platforms, they’ll get a good sense of your brand and be reminded of your firm, allowing you to make a lasting impression.